begmaroman/go-micro-boilerplate/README.md

 Check Dockerfiles and docker-compose.yaml file in the root of the project.

 Use [Go modules][gomodules] to manage dependencies of the project.

-*NOTE 1: There are no tests in the project, this is a different story :)*

 ### Install [protoc][protoc]